-Until recently, Hoosier Pattern was the only facility in the United States that housed an ExOne S-Max 3D Sand Printer to print molds and cores for foundry use.
-Since then, there are now more 3D sand printers in the U.S. however, Hoosier Pattern continues to raise the bar within the industry.
-Hoosier Pattern is constantly looking for new and better ways to serve their customers.
-Aside from the addition of the sand printer, Hoosier Pattern has recently added a new bridgemill with a bigger capacity allowing them to now take on jobs that once had to be turned down due to size.
-Hoosier has also recently added an FDM printer allowing them to print prototype pieces as well as parts and tooling.
-Hoosier will continue to lead the way within the industry by adding new machines to help better serve their customers.
+Until recently, our facility was one of the few in the United States that housed a 3D Sand Printer to print molds and cores for foundry use.
+There are now more 3D sand printers in the U.S. however, we continue to raise the bar within the industry.
+We are constantly looking for new and better ways to serve our customers.
+Aside from the addition of the sand printer, we have recently added a new Bridge Mill with a bigger capacity allowing us to now take on jobs that once had to be turned down due to size restrictions.
+We have also recently added an FDM printer, allowing us to print prototype pieces as well as parts and tooling.
+We will continue to lead the way within the industry by adding new machines to help better serve our customers.

-Used to remove material in deep pockets or fillets
+- EDM technology that is used to remove material in deep pockets or fillets.

-Process eliminates tedious work for our benching department
+- This process eliminates tedious work for the benching department.

 Shrink Fit Tooling

-Process can be done in little as 30 seconds where old technology would exceed 5 minutes
+- The process can be done in as little as 30 seconds where old technology would take over 5 minutes to complete.

-Laser scanning for reverse engineering and overlay for deviation report of initial scan and compare to 3D model
+- Used for reverse engineering and overlay for deviation report of initial scan and compare to 3D model.

 3D Sand Printing Machine

-For use for low volume very complex designs
+- Perfect for low volume and complex designs

-Used when multiple cores and offset parting of pattern is necessary for prototype castings
+- Used when multiple cores and offset parting of a pattern is necessary for prototype castings

-Our fleet of trucks are available to pick up and deliver tooling.
-From our one-ton pick up truck and van, up to our 26 foot box truck able to haul 10,000 pounds for our customer needs.
+Our fleet of trucks is available to pick up and deliver tooling.
+From both of our vans, up to our 26-foot box truck - HPI is able to haul up to 10,000 pounds for our customer needs.